Go Backpacking

 Hippos at Selous

-After arriving in the late afternoon we got settled in our tented camp located on the banks of the mighty Rufiji River.
+After arriving in the late afternoon, we settled into our tented camp, located on the banks of the mighty Rufiji River.

-We boarded a small metal boat that felt like it was made of tin foil and set off to view the gorgeous sunset from the middle of the Rufiji.
+We boarded a small, metal boat that felt like it was made of tin foil and set off to view the gorgeous sunset from the middle of the Rufiji River.

 In the distance, I could see air bubbles rising to the surface of the water from hippos.
 And the guide pointed out a few crocs basking in the final evening rays of the sun.